On Origin Stories and Becoming

 The remembering is just stronger in some.

 My grandmother had a gorgeous curio cabinet she used as a bookshelf.
 Dante.
 Shakespeare.
 Epictetus.
 Robert Frost.
 Henry Wadsworth Longfellow.
 Lewis Carroll.
-All behind glass, like sacred treasures.
+All behind glass, like cherished treasures.
 I was completely enamored.
 All these lives lived, distilled into ink-stained faded pages.
 These were my people.
 I had finally found some kindred souls.
 I started writing poetry around eleven.
 I was reading Plato and Anaïs Nin not long after.

 “Find a place inside where there’s joy, and the joy will burn out the pain.”